 Are Kent Wildlife Trust nature reserves open?

 Through this crisis people have discovered a new respect for the wildlife around them and the natural health service which has supported our physical and mental well-being throughout this time.
 Our sites are nature reserves, designated, managed and protected for the wildlife that lives on them.
 We would ask all our visitors to respect this and reflect on the importance of our nature reserves to people and wildlife alike, think about becoming members of the Trust or supporting us to ensure these reserves can continue to be cared for through the challenging times ahead.

-If you do visit your local nature reserve as a pedestrian, please remember to follow the latest government guidance on social distancing.
+If you do visit your local nature reserve, please remember to follow the latest government guidance on social distancing.
 Click here for guidance on how to safely access green spaces.

 Are Kent Wildlife Trust visitor centres open?